A Few Stats

 What do doctors recommend for pain?

 The first step to take when suffering back or neck pain is to call your doctor right away.
-Contact the best Spinal Neurosurgeon in Chennai.
+Contact the best Spinal Neurosurgeon in Chennai, India.
 They will advise you on any non-surgical techniques to manage it, such as physiotherapy.
 When it comes to staying active, it is recommended as long as you stay within your pain limits.
 If the pain does require surgical intervention, remember that though spine surgery is risky, the doctors are equipped to perform it.